• Skip to primary navigation

 No matter how full your pot is you still only pressure cook for 4 minutes.
 The difference is if your pot is full it will take longer for your pressure cooker to heat up and come to pressure so more potatoes will take longer, less potatoes will take less time- but you set the timer for the SAME AMOUNT OF TIME. got it? good :)

-Pressure cooker mashed potatoes in a white bowl, garnished with chives.
+Instant pot mashed potatoes in a white bowl topped with chives.

 Keep In Touch!

-If you tried this homemade mashed potato recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
+If you tried these instant pot mashed potato recipe or any other recipe on the blog then don’t forget to rate the recipe and leave us a comment below.
 You can also follow us on Facebook, Twitter, Instagram and Pinterest to see what else we’re getting up to!

-Pressure cooker mashed potatoes in a white bowl, garnished with chives.
+Instant pot mashed potatoes in a white bowl topped with chives.

 Mashed potatoes are a cinch in the Instant Pot.
 You won't believe how creamy they turn out.